Read time 10 minutes

 2. On the Mail Setup dialogue box, click on the Show Profiles option.Show Profiles

 3. Click Add to add a new profile.
-Then provide a name to the Outlook profile and click OK.add a new profile
+Then create the new one and click OK.add a new profile

-4. Now set this profile to your account by selecting the option saying Always use this profile and then selecting the account from the drop-down list.
+4. Check Always use this profile and choose the new account from the drop-down list.
 Then, click on OK.

-5. Now launch the Outlook application with this new profile and check if the problem is resolved.
+5. Now, launch the Outlook application with the new profile and check either the problem is resolved or not.

 The corrupt .ost file can be a reason for the error, but here you have an advantage that you can anytime recreate the OST file of your configured Exchange Server account.
 You just require opening the .ost file location from the Account Settings in Outlook and then deleting the problematic .ost file from there using the Delete option simply.